Waynexia888/Java-Developer/Spring/Field-Based Dependency Injection.md

 ```
 - While constructing the Store object, if there's no constructor or setter method to inject the Item bean, the container will use reflection to inject Item into   Store.
 - We can also achieve this using ***XML configuration*** (not recommend)
+  - This approach might look simpler and cleaner, but we don't recommend using it because it has a few drawbacks such as:
+  - This method ***uses reflection to inject the dependencies***, which is **costlier than constructor-based or setter-based injection**.
+  - It's really easy to keep adding multiple dependencies using this approach.
+If we were using constructor injection, having multiple arguments would make us think that the class does more than one thing, which can violate the Single Responsibility Principle.
+- @Autowired: Wiring allows the Spring container to automatically resolve dependencies between collaborating beans by inspecting the beans that have been defined.
 - 参考: https://www.baeldung.com/inversion-control-and-dependency-injection-in-spring

 ### Spring Annotations